AY2526S1-CS2103T-W10-2/tp/docs/DeveloperGuide.md

 ### Marking properties as unsold

-##### Marking sold as unsold
+##### Marking an unavailable property as unsold

-Command: `unsold p/UUID`
+Command: `unsold p/ID`

 To simulate:<br>
 - Have at least 1 *unavailable* property in the current filtered property list.
-- Run the above command with UUID replaced with the UUID of an *unavailable* property in the current filtered property list.
+- Run the above command with ID replaced with the ID of an *unavailable* property in the current filtered property list.

 Expected:<br>
-- Displays the following success message:<br>`Marked 1 property(ies) as unsold.`
+- Displays the following success message:<br>`Marked the properties with these IDs as unsold: ID`
 - GUI should display property book.
 - The property with UUID input to the command should have its *status* set to *available*.